bernhardAxonIvy/doc/source/market/index.rst

 Market
 ======

-The `|axon-ivy| Market <https://market.axonivy.com>`_ provides powerful add-ons for the |axon-ivy| platform.
+The `Axon Ivy Market <https://market.axonivy.com>`_ provides powerful add-ons for the Axon Ivy platform.
 These include complete workflow user interfaces, components for generating documents, connectors for connecting third-party systems and much more.
 Have a look!